alinarezrangel/cnatural/README.md

 	make

-If you need the docs, use:

-	make docs

-For install use the:
+Install CNatural using:

 	make install

-command.

-Note that you can install a minimal version of the server, better for system with limited storage using:

-	make minimal

 Running the server is easy:

 	./bin/cnatural.out

-But this will not work:
+But running the CNatural binary outside the installation directory will not work, so avoid using it like:

 	cd ./bin/
 	./cnatural.out

-All configuration data will be readed from `cnatural.conf`
+All configuration data will be readed from `cnatural.conf` (see `./bin/cnatural.out --help` or [USAGE](USAGE.md) for more help).

 ## Documentation ##